fulfillment/api/README.md

     + YAML https://fulfillment.github.io/api/swagger.yaml
 - Preview spec version for branch `[branch]`: https://fulfillment.github.io/api/preview/[branch]

-**Warning:** All above links are updated only after Travis CI finishes deployment

 ## Working on specification

 ### Usage

 Note use node v6 or lower, to manage your node version look into '[n](https://github.com/tj/n)'

 1. Run `npm start`
 2. Checkout console output to see where local server is started.